Special thanks to Stappen & Shoppen for providing the photos.

 Life in the city of Breda

 Breda is the greatest student city in Noord-Brabant.
 The city is very accessible for the students.
-Being a student, is a lot more than just studying but also have new experience during your studies.
+Being a student, is a lot more than just studying but also have new experiences during your studies.
 In Breda there are numerous possibilities and attractions to have those experiences.
 Breda has multiple cinemas, Pathé is located at the ‘Chasséveld’ en at Breepark you can find the big Kinepolis cinema.
 Furthermore you have the Chassé Theater which is one of the crone jewels of Breda.
-With about 350 shows every year in three theatre halls, three cinema halls and multiple places where you can study and work for school, make Chassé theater a hot spot for everyone.
+With about 350 shows every year in three theatre halls, three cinema halls and multiple places where you can study and work for school, makes Chassé theater a hot spot for everyone.
 You also have the opportunity to walk or relax at the ‘Valkenbergpark’.
 When the weather is good, you can have a picknick or just relax with friends and/or family.
 Besides there are multiple events taking place there during the year like for instance Palm Parkies.
-If you like to exercise than Breda has multiple locations for you to chose like BRESS.
-BRESS works together with Breda University of Applied Sciences and as a student you can get a card which will let you practice more than 50 sports during the year.
+If you like to exercise then Breda has multiple locations for you to chose like BRESS.
+BRESS works together with Breda University of Applied Sciences and as a student you can get a subscription which will let you practice more than 50 sports during the year.
 In the centre of Breda the ‘Havermarkt’ and ‘Grote Markt’ are located which have multiple restaurants, shops and cafes.
-The centre of Breda is also very bike friendly and has enough locations to park your bicycle when you going around in the city.
+The centre of Breda is also very bike friendly and has enough locations to park your bicycle when you’re going around the city.
 One thing is certain, you won’t easily get bored while in Breda!

 Nightlife in Breda

 The Mezz hosts concerts and nights out.
 In total there are about 250 of these evenings every year in the Mezz.
 The ‘Havermarkt’ is the nightlife centre of Breda with multiple pubs and party cafes on the market and adjacent streets.
 During the evenings and nights in Breda these places are bustling with life.
 You have the chance to go to different party cafes like for instance Peddels, Walkabout and de Kapitein to have a drink and dance the night away.
-If you want to have a calm drink with friends than you can go to the Irish Pub or Poolcafe.
+If you want to have a calm drink with friends, then you can go to the Irish Pub or Poolcafe.
 There is also a karaoke bar called Ameezing, where you can sing along with your favorite songs on stage.
 From Hardstyle to Techno and from party music to the classics.
 You can always have a great night in Breda!